 Letting Go of the Grudges through Forgiveness

 Forgiving is not always easy.
 These are many questions and situations to consider.
 But help is available.
-We do not have to deal with the situation alone.
+We do not have to deal with it alone.
 Forgiveness is so dear to the heart of Jesus that we can be sure that He will support us if we ask.
-And while the process is not easy to bear, our faith will carry us through it.
+And while the process can be painful, our faith will carry us through it.

 Let’s pray for guidance.
 God will help us.
 He guides us with inspiration.
 He may send people who help us to figure it out.